©2007 Serge Devidts

 S#74005 - Technical Description

 This ETR222, our third Soemtron calculator, is complete but it has a slightly damaged keyboard from a lifetime of use.
-It appears to be one of only four Soemtron ETR222's existing that we know of from the original 3,203 units that were built.
+It appears to be one of only five Soemtron ETR222's existing that we know of from the original 3,203 units that were built.
 It has a serial number of 74005, which we believe places it roughly half way through the production run of the Soemtron ETR22x series, sometime in 1971 possibly about week eight or nine.
 The base panels of the Soemtron ETR220 and 222's all seem to be the same, so we think the serial numbers were assigned to the bases before the machines were actually built, this theory seems to fit with the serial numbers and date codes of the machines we have, although admittedly this is a rather tenuous assumption!

 Power supply - circuit